Createdd/Writing/articles/TheSecondMachineAge.md

 With this new age, income is very spread.
 Meaning there is the way to make millions having a new idea, or just competing with machines and get paid nearly nothing.
 New software doesn’t often needs more than a few programmers and designers.
 The result can be replicated and updated easily.
 It can be delivered to millions at almost zero cost.
 The best way to use new technologies is not to replace human workers with machines, but restructure processes.
-Jobs with routine tasks will fall and be replaced by machine workers, however nonroutine jobs (mental or manual) like financial analysts or hairdresser, will held up.
+Jobs with routine tasks will fall and be replaced by machine workers, however non-routine jobs (mental or manual) like financial analysts or hairdresser, will held up.

 ## 10.The biggest winners: stars and superstars